Sensing with near-infrared laser trapped fluorescent nanodiamonds: Methods

-To model the temperature increase induced by the NIR laser on FNDs, we simulated the heat transfer.
+To model a potential temperature increase induced by the NIR laser on FNDs, we simulated the heat transfer.
 The simulation accounts for the absorption of laser energy by the FND and the subsequent heat dissipation into the surrounding medium (water or air).

-To quantify the temperature rise produced by the 1064 nm laser on a spherical fluorescent nanodiamond (radius \(R=35\;\text{nm}\)), we solve Fourier’s heat‑conduction equation with an internal absorption source inside the particle and pure conduction in the surrounding infinite medium (water or air):
+To quantify the temperature rise produced by the 1064 nm laser on a spherical fluorescent nanodiamond of radius \(R\)), we solve Fourier’s heat‑conduction equation with an internal absorption source inside the particle and pure conduction in the surrounding infinite medium (water or air):

 subject to the interface and far‑field conditions

 Here \(\rho\), \(c\), and \(k\) are the density, specific heat, and thermal conductivity of the nanodiamond and the surrounding medium.
 The laser absorption is treated as a uniform volumetric heat source inside the FND,